chris7444/ansible-docker-ucp/README.md

 - `<prefix>` is the value of the variable `dummy_vm_prefix` from the file `group_vars/vars`
 - `<Datastore>` is the name of the datastore

-For example, the VM name would be `clh-VM-in-dockervols-Docker_CLH` based on the default values in the scripts.
+For example, based on the default values in the scripts, the VM name would be `clh-VM-in-dockervols-Docker_CLH`.

 ## Create a Docker volume